1961C/Mobile-Arcade/README.md

 ![Trial fit](assets/TrialFit.jpg){:height="355px"}
 ![Interior view](assets/InteriorView.jpg){:height="355px"}

-Holes to fit the arcade controls (joystick and buttons) were included.
-Details about each of these is included in the next section.
+Holes to fit the arcade controls (joystick and buttons) and LCD screen were included.
+Details about each of these is covered in the next section.

 ### Arcade Emulator

 The emulation portion of the mobile arcade was split into two portions: the physical controls and the emulation software.
 The raspberry pi acts as the emulation computer for this project.
+A small LCD screen is used and is mounted above the joystick.
+This LCD uses hdmi to connect to the pi.

 #### _Arcade Controls_

 For controlling the arcade, a standard arcade joystick configuration with four additional buttons was chosen.
-The following parts were aquired from Adafruit to accomplish this:
+The following parts were acquired from Adafruit to accomplish this:

 * [Joystick](https://www.adafruit.com/product/480)
 * [Button](https://www.adafruit.com/product/471)